vuejs/it.vuejs.org/src/api/index.md

 - **Attributes:**
   - `name`

-- **Usage:**
+- **Utilizzo:**

   `<slot>` elements serve as content distribution outlets in component templates.
 The slot element itself will be replaced.

   A slot with the `name` attribute is called a named slot.
 A named slot will distribute content with a `slot` attribute that matches its name.

-  For detailed usage, see the guide section linked below.
+  For detailed Utilizzo, see the guide section linked below.

 - **See also:** [Content Distribution with Slots](/guide/components.html#Content_Distribution_with_Slots)